Martin Mikovič: Return to Spartak Trnava

-In the summer of 2020, it was announced that Mikovič would be returning to Spartak Trnava after 3 years in Poland.
-On 15 April 2025, he scored a goal against Slovan Bratislava in the semi-final of the Slovak Cup, the game would eventually go to penalties, were Spartak won 4:2.
+In the summer of 2020, it was announced that Mikovič would be returning to Spartak Trnava after three years in Poland.
+On 15 April 2025, he scored a goal against Slovan Bratislava in the semi-final of the Slovak Cup, the game would eventually go to penalties, which Spartak won 4–2.

 On 22 May 2025, Mikovič signed a one-year extension to his contract alongside teammates Michal Ďuriš, Jakub Paur, and Roman Procházka.

-He played the full 90” minutes in a 1:0 home defeat to BK Häcken in the 1st round of qualification to the Europa League.
+He played the full 90 minutes in a 1–0 home defeat to BK Häcken in the 1st round of qualification to the Europa League.

 International career

 In 2012, Mikovič was called up to the Slovakia national under-21 football team, where he made 5 appearances and provided 1 assist.